redecentralize/alternative-internet/README.md

 ## Networking

-* [Dat](https://datproject.org) Dat p2p file replication

 * [LibreMesh](https://libremesh.org/) includes the development of several tools used for deploying libre/free mesh networks.
 The firmware (the main piece) allows simple deployment of auto-configurable, yet versatile, multi-radio mesh networks.

 * [OpenDHT](https://github.com/savoirfairelinux/opendht) is a lightweight C++11 Distributed Hash Table implementation offering a clean and powerful distributed map API.
 It is used by [Ring](https://ring.cx), is able to listen to value changes and adds a cryptography layer.

 * [ZeroNet](https://zeronet.io) enabled decentralized websites using Bitcoin crypto and the BitTorrent network

+* [DAT](https://datproject.org) decentralized file system with live replication

 ## Social Networks

 * [AKASHA](https://akasha.world) AKASHA is a next-generation social media network immune to censorship by design.
 It is built on top of Ethereum using Smart Contracts and IPFS.

 - [Mastodon](https://joinmastodon.org/) is “the world’s largest free, open-source, decentralized microblogging network.”

+* [Scuttlebot](https://github.com/ssbc/scuttlebot) gossip based p2p social media feeds.

 ## Uncategorised

-* [Beaker Browser](https://www.beakerbrowser.com) p2p browser for the decentralised web

 * [Aktie](https://github.com/retsamknaps/aktie) A decentralized and anonymous forum and file sharing app for I2P.

 * The [Decentralized Library of Alexandria](http://dloa.net/) is an open-source standard in active development to allow users to publish and distribute original content themselves, from music to videos to feature films, 3d printable inventions, recipes, books and just about anything else.